 You can read EG’s story here. http://www.EGKightMusic.com/egs-story

-EG’s photograph, entitled “Fog,” depicting her view of the world after a life-changing illness, placed 3rd in the Encephalitis Society’s #ShowYouKnow contest, aimed at raising awareness for World Encephalitis Day.
+EG’s photograph, entitled “Fog,” depicting her view of the world after a life-changing illness, placed 3rd a few years ago, in the Encephalitis Society’s #ShowYouKnow contest, aimed at raising awareness for World Encephalitis Day.

 In their quest to learn more about this illness, EG and her family and friends found that there aren’t a lot of answers out there, for her and her fellow survivors whose stories she reads on the forum.
 But she did learn that the Johns Hopkins Encephalitis Center is one of the only dedicated centers in the United States that provides expert clinical care for patients with encephalitis.
 The number of people diagnosed each year with encephalitis is not as great as cancer or heart disease, so this illness doesn’t get the attention it deserves.
 We want to change that.

 EG is now committed to raising awareness about Encephalitis, by sharing her story on and off the stage.

 According to Dr. Arun Venkatesan, Director of the Johns Hopkins Encephalitis Center: